dita-community/dita-ot-project-docker/README.md

 The base container defines two volumes intended to be mount points for host directories:

 - VOLUME /opt/dita-ot/data - Mount directory containing the source data to process.
-Because of permissions complexities under Windows and OS X this is effectively a read-only directory.
 - VOLUME /opt/dita-ot/out - Mount directory to hold output.
-This directory must be writable by the OT process, so under Windows and OS X this may need to be a directory in the Docker machine running the container, e.g., /srv/dita-ot/out.
-You can access this directory in various ways, including using secure copy (scp) or rsync from the docker machine.
+This directory must be writable by the OT process.
+If you are using Docker for Mac or Docker for Windows, any directory under /Users should be fine.

-In addition, working DITA OT containers should define the volume /opt/dita-ot/DITA-OT, which makes the DITA OT itself available to other containers via the --volumes-from Docker runtime parameter.
+In addition, working DITA OT containers should define the volume /opt/dita-ot/DITA-OT, which makes the DITA OT itself available to other containers via the --volumes-from Docker runtime parameter (for example, to access the OT-managed catalog-dita.xml master entity resolution catalog).

 To generate the HTML5 version of the project Web site, do the following: